Bedross Der Matossian

 2010

-Currently he is the vice-chair of the Department of History.
-He is also the President of the Society for Armenian Studies.
+Currently, he is the vice-chair of the Department of History.
+He was the President of the Society for Armenian Studies (2018-2022).
 He serves on the Board of Directors of multiple international educational institutions and on the editorial board of multiple journals, the most prominent of which is the flagship journal of the field: International Journal of Middle East Studies (IJMES).
-He is also the series editor of Armenians in the Modern and Early Modern World published by I.B.Tauris and Bloomsbury Press.
+He is also the series editor of Armenians in the Modern and Early Modern World published by I.B.Tauris, an imprint of Bloomsbury Press.

 For more info see https://un-lincoln.academia.edu/BedrossDerMatossian.